amandavanasdall-cpu/Module-2-assignment-avanasdall/README.md

 # Module-2-assignment-avanasdall
-Module 2 Assignment: Salary Function, Nexford University This assignment focuses on first importing data into a Jupyter Notebook.
-Then, creating a Python function to take the employee name as an input and return details.
-In addition to this error handling was used to address potential issues.
+Module 2 Assignment: Salary Function, Nexford University This assignment focuses on exporting employee information first into a CSV file and saving the file within a zipped folder.
+Then using R to unzip and display the data.
+The files included in the folder show the exported employee CSV file.
+One file contains one employee's details, and the R code is used to import the CSV and display the employee information.